-If we are able to successfully develop HTX-019 for the prevention of PONV, we will compete with generic ondansetron, the current standard of care, and generic aprepitant and BARHEMSYS® (amisulpride, marketed by Acacia Pharma Group Plc) for the prevention of PONV; TAK-951 (a peptide agonist under development (PH2) by Takeda Pharmaceutical Company Limited for PONV and not approved anywhere globally for any use); and potentially other products in development for PONV management that reach the market.
+In the U.S., APONVIETM will compete in the PONV prevention market with generic ondansetron, the current standard of care, generic aprepitant, and BARHEMSYS® (amisulpride, marketed by Eagle Pharmaceuticals, Inc.); TAK-951 (a peptide agonist under development (PH2) by Takeda Pharmaceutical Company Limited for PONV and not approved anywhere globally for any use); and potentially other products in development for PONV prevention that reach the market.

 Small or early-stage companies and research institutions may also prove to be significant competitors, particularly through collaborative arrangements with large and established pharmaceutical companies.
 We will also face competition from these parties in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, and acquiring and in-licensing technologies and products complementary to our programs or potentially advantageous to our business.
-If any of our competitors succeed in obtaining approval from the FDA or other regulatory authorities for their product candidates sooner than we do for our Product Candidates that are more effective or less costly than ours, our commercial opportunity could be significantly reduced.
+If any of our competitors succeed in obtaining approval from the FDA or other regulatory authorities for their product candidates sooner than we do for our product candidates that are more effective or less costly than ours, our commercial opportunity could be significantly reduced.
 Major technological changes can happen quickly in the biotechnology and pharmaceutical industries, and the development of technologically improved or different products or drug delivery technologies may make our product candidates or platform technologies obsolete or noncompetitive.

-Our Products and our Product Candidates may face competition from lower-cost generic products offered by our competitors.
+Our Products and product candidates may face competition from lower-cost generic products offered by our competitors.

 Pricing for therapeutics can be extremely competitive, and strict formulary guidelines enforced by payors may create significant challenges in the acceptance and profitability of branded products.
 The market for generic products can be very lucrative, and it is dominated by companies that may have much larger distribution capabilities than we may have in the future.
 It can be very difficult to predict the timing of the launch of generic products given the commonality of litigation with manufacturers over anticipated patent expiration.
-Our inability to accurately foresee and plan for generic product launches that may compete with our Products and our Product Candidates may significantly impact our potential revenues from such Products and Product Candidates.
-On the expiration or loss of patent protection for a branded product, or on the "at-risk" launch (despite pending patent infringement litigation against the generic product) by a manufacturer of a generic version of a drug that may compete with one of our products, we could quickly lose a significant portion of our sales of that Product or Product Candidate.
-The inability for a branded Product or Product Candidate we may sell to successfully compete against generic products could negatively impact sales of our Product Candidate, reduce our ability to grow our business and significantly harm our business prospects.
+Our inability to accurately foresee and plan for generic product launches that may compete with our Products and our product candidates may significantly impact our potential revenues from such Products and product candidates.
+On the expiration or loss of patent protection for a branded product, or on the "at-risk" launch (despite pending patent infringement litigation against the generic product) by a manufacturer of a generic version of a drug that may compete with one of our products, we could quickly lose a significant portion of our sales of that Product or product candidate.
+The inability for a branded Product or product candidate we may sell to successfully compete against generic products could negatively impact sales of our Product or product candidate, reduce our ability to grow our business and significantly harm our business prospects.

 For example, generic versions of EMEND® IV (fosaprepitant) launched in September 2019 following the expiration of the EMEND IV patents.
-As a result, we experienced increased competition for CINVANTI, which reduced CINVANTI sales and harmed our business prospects during 2020 and 2021.
+As a result, we experienced increased competition for CINVANTI, which reduced CINVANTI sales and harmed and may continue to harm our business prospects.
 These and other risks related to the entry of generic product competing with CINVANTI are difficult to assess in terms of timing and impact on our operations and prospects.